 Brazing

 Brazing is the third soldering type that uses a metal with a very high melting point.
 The soldering process is closely similar to that of hard soldering, in which the melting point is also above 450 degrees Celsius.
-The metals are exposed to sufficient heat, that is, the parts that require joining.
-The soldering metal will then be placed between them which will melt and acts as a bonding agent.

-How Does Soldering Works?
+How Does Soldering Work?

 Flux is used during the soldering process to add mechanical strength and electrical contact to the joint.
-Resin flux is often used, which has the benefits of treating impurities such as oil, dirt, or oxidation on the workpiece.
-However, solder can also be removed from workpiece by using desoldering tool.
-The working of soldering can be simplify into the following steps:
+Resin flux is often used, which has the benefit of treating impurities such as oil, dirt, or oxidation on the workpiece.

 - Melting the Solder